The ultimate guide to safety stock

 How often should you check and update safety stock levels?

-As segmenting and calculating ideal safety stock levels is somewhat laborious to do well, the temptation is to do it as rarely as possible, and the good news is that this might not be a bad thing.
+As calculating ideal safety stock levels is somewhat laborious to do well, the temptation is to do it rarely.
+The good news is that this might not be a bad thing.
 One of the main issues with deterministic models that are not protected from variability is that they are “nervous”, i.e. they are constantly trying to readjust.

-Part of the benefit of a replenishment model and the safety stocks they use is that variability is automatically absorbed by them.
+Part of the benefit of a replenishment model is that it absorbs variability automatically.
 So does this mean you can set your re-order points and then head to the beach?
 Unfortunately not.

 In reality, of course, change is a constant factor.
 The fact that variability was within a certain range in the data you used to define your safety stocks does not guarantee that it will remain in that range.
 While major events, like a delayed shipment, will no doubt come to your attention anyway, and be dealt with as part of the normal day-to-day inventory management work, a subtle but important change in demand patterns might escape you.
 Statistical process controls like the Western Electric rules are very useful where the volume of items managed is high.

 And even setting sudden or substantial changes aside, most things are undergoing a gradual process of change.
 A lot will come down to your specific situation.
-If you have mostly mature products with limited change, once a year might be enough to check and update target safety stock levels.
+If you have mostly mature products with limited change, an annual update of target safety stock levels might suffice.
 In a more dynamic environment, you will probably need to do it more often.
-If you find you need to constantly revise the levels, it is questionable whether you really need safety stock at all and some other approach, such as reserving spare capacity, might be preferable.
+If you find you need to constantly revise the levels, it is questionable whether you really need safety stock.
+Some other approach, such as reserving spare capacity, might be preferable.

 Where should you build safety stock?

 The question also arises, where in your supply chain you should keep safety stock?
 This is partly a matter of business strategy (how quickly do you want to be able to fulfil customer demand) and constraints (how fast can you source materials and manufacture your products).
 As such, there is no “right” answer to this question.
-But as a generalisation for manufacturing industries, most keep some level of safety stock in finished goods since end demand is usually variable and make to order is not so prevalent.
+But most manufacturers keep some level of safety stock in finished goods since end demand is usually variable and make to order is not so prevalent.
 A replenishment model is frequently appropriate here.

-At the other end of the supply chain, safety stock in raw materials can help protect you against delays or quality issues on the supply side.
-However, where there is considerable variability on the demand side and MRP has propagated it all the way through to raw materials orders, there is often a marked bullwhip effect and buying raw materials to a forecast that has negative forecast value added (FVA) leads to overstocks.
+Safety stock in raw materials can protect you against delays or quality issues on the supply side.
+However, where there is considerable variability on the demand side and MRP has propagated it all the way through to raw materials orders, there is often a marked bullwhip effect.
+Buying raw materials to a forecast that has negative forecast value added (FVA) leads to overstocks.

-The most complex area for safety stock is WIP (understanding WIP here to include semi-finished goods) since it is heavily tied to capacity utilisation.
+The most complex area for safety stock is WIP since it is heavily tied to capacity utilisation.
 In an ideal world, demand from the end customer would flow through and you would need no WIP except for the amount of time it takes to produce what is required.
 (And indeed, leading proponents of “Lean” manufacturing achieve impressively low WIP inventory levels.)

 In reality, however, a lot of factories run at or close to capacity, which means there are frequent bottlenecks and waiting times for machinery to become available.
-Safety stock may usefully be built at relevant points in the manufacturing process such as at bottlenecks, at processes with very variable yields, or for semi-finished goods that are used for multiple end products.
-You will often find such safety stock in WIP referred to as decoupling stock (to distinguish it from the safety stock which is buffering against external uncertainties).
+You can usefully build safety stock at relevant points in the manufacturing process such as at bottlenecks, at processes with very variable yields, or for semi-finished goods that are used for multiple end products.
+Such safety stock in WIP is often referred to as decoupling stock (to distinguish it from the safety stock which is buffering against external uncertainties).

-Such decoupling stock can be managed in a variety of ways, such as Kanban, CONWIP or DDMRP.
+You can manage such decoupling stock in a variety of ways, such as Kanban, CONWIP or DDMRP.
 It is a valid approach to define safety stocks at decoupling points based on the replenishment model, and the judicious positioning of replenishment points within an end-to-end production flow can mitigate some of the worst effects of MRP.
 A well-designed approach might build decoupling inventories with a replenishment model, optimizing safety stock for target service levels, and avoid safety stocks altogether for the parts of the process that are genuinely deterministic.

 Are there any alternatives to safety stock?